TeamPancakes94/BigDataBowl/README.md

 Sky Vision uses **NFL Next Gen Stats tracking data** combined with annotated video to compute the pillar metrics.
 Each pillar is scored on a **1–10 scale**, weighted by positional importance, and aggregated into an **AFTERSNAP IQ™** metric.

+The result is a per-play score scaled to a **0–100 overall grade** for comparison across positions, archetypes, and coverage situations.
+Scores will be validated against other analytical sources and visualized through the **Sky Vision dashboard** for scouting and player-development insights.